 This is also the first year that front and side airbags became standard across the board.
 Light, capable, and foolishly comfortable, this was a great work truck as well as a “mall crawler” as well.

-BEST: 2020 Chevy Silverado 2500
+ONE OF THE BEST YEARS: 2020 & 2021 Chevy Silverado 2500

 Representing another major leap forward in the second year of the most recent Chevy Silverado generations, the 2020 version has helped Chevy go toe to toe in the pickup truck sales realm with Ford and their F150s.